Off base there are multiple school age options- the Alternative Educational Options pamphlet highlights the most commonly used off base schools.

 School Meal Program flyer

-The Kaiserslautern/Landstuhl Military Spouses Association provides a free pair of glasses to the children of active-duty families qualifying for the free lunch program.
-Please see the Bright Eyes flyer on how to take advantage of this wonderful opportunity.
+The Kaiserslautern/Landstuhl Military Spouses Association (KLSA) provides a free pair of glasses per school year to the children of active-duty families in the KMC qualifying for the free lunch program.
+Please email firstname.lastname@example.org and provide them with

 Contact information for the Kaiserslautern Military Community Air Force School Liaison Office (SLO):